|University and Faculty:||The University of Sydney

 |Semester Intake:||late February/early March each year|

 |Next Intake:||February 2015|

-The University's Faculty of Veterinary Science maintains teaching hospitals at Sydney and Camden, where students and veterinarians work together in a clinical teaching and learning environment.
-Referral and primary accession cases are seen at both sites, and the University Veterinary Teaching Hospital at Camden also provides veterinary services to farms in the region.
+Clinical contact commences during first semester of the DVM and continues throughout the course, culminating in the final year capstone experience.
+The Sydney Faculty of Veterinary Science maintains teaching hospitals at Sydney and Camden, where students and veterinarians work together in a clinical teaching and learning environment.
+Referral and primary accession cases are seen at both sites, and the university Veterinary Teaching Hospital at Camden also provides veterinary services to farms in the region.
 A wide range of companion animals, farm animals, racing animals, exotic and native species are seen.

-Sydney's Veterinary Science program is recognized internationally by the Royal College of Veterinary Surgeons (UK) and is accredited by the American Veterinary Medical Association (AVMA).
+Sydney's veterinary medicine program is recognized internationally by the Royal College of Veterinary Surgeons (UK) and is accredited by the American Veterinary Medical Association (AVMA).

 Visiting specialists complement faculty specialists in most disciplines in providing an excellent learning environment for veterinary students.
 Knowledge of medicine, surgery, anaesthesia, radiology, clinical pathology and production animal issues are developed with small group teaching.

-University of Sydney Agent: OzTREKK educational services TP01544
+University of Sydney Agent ID: OzTREKK educational services TP01544

 Total Number of Spaces: 140